mozilla/chromeless/README.txt

   http://python.org/download/

 To get started, first enter the same directory that this file is in using a shell program.
-On Unix systems, you can execute the following command:
+On Unix systems or on Windows with MSYS, you can execute the following command:

   source bin/activate

-Windows users should instead run:
+Windows users using cmd.exe should instead run:

-  bin/activate
+  bin/activate.bat

 Then run: